-Constipation is a common problem with you have Parkinson’s disease you may trouble the constipation.
-Have a routine.
+Constipation is a common problem with you have Parkinson disease.
+So have a routine.
 Once you find a bowel routine that works, stick with it.

 Also try drinking more fluids, staying active, and eating lots of fiber, including fruits, vegetables, prunes, and cereals.

 Ask your doctor about medicines you are taking that may cause constipation.
 These include medicines for depression, pain, bladder control, and muscle spasms.
 Ask whether you should take a stool softener.